Quantity Surveying and Commercial Management

 Study Quantity Surveying at Oxford Brookes and we’ll help you develop the huge range of skills you’ll need to handle a variety of situations on and off site.
 We developed the course around the third-year work placement – we’ll help you quickly learn the practical knowledge to succeed in the working world and make the most of this opportunity.

 Your degree will be accredited by the Royal Institution of Chartered Surveyors and the Chartered Institute of Building.
 That means you can join as a student member and work towards chartered status.
-And by covering a wide range of topics, we’ve made sure other careers stay open to you.
+By covering a wide range of topics, we’ve made sure other careers stay open to you.
 Years 1 to 3 are shared with our other construction courses so you can even change course up until year 4.

 Order a Prospectus Ask a question Attend an open day or webinar